cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 gadget test.
 The gadget tests consume the query randomness.

-The goal of each gadget test is to ensure the inputs used by the prover to generate the gadget polynomial matches the inputs we used to evaluate it.
+The goal of each gadget test is to ensure the inputs used by the prover to generate the gadget polynomial match the inputs we used to evaluate it.
 We do this by partially reconstructing the gadget polynomial and evaluating it at a random
 point: when we evaluate the gadget polynomial at the same point, we expect to get the same result.